Sweepstakes Casino Comparison 2026

 California is in the West region, while New York is in the Northeast region.
 Regional differences may affect available promotions and local preferences.

-California has a legal status of "prohibited" for sweepstakes casinos, while New York has a status of "restricted".
+California has a legal status of "prohibited" for sweepstakes casinos, while New York has a status of "prohibited".
 Both states have restrictions or prohibitions on sweepstakes casino operations.

 The minimum gambling age in California is 21 years old, while in New York it's 21 years old.
 Both states have the same age requirement.